CloudBase Resources Migration Guide

 # Switch to target environment

-# Execute deployment command in service code directory
+# Execute deployment command in the service code directory

 cd ./cloudrun/api-service